European Convention on Human Rights: Convention articles

 As amended by Protocol 11, the convention consists of three parts.
 The main rights and freedoms are contained in Section I, which consists of Articles 2 to 18.
 Section II (Articles 19 to 51) sets up the court and its rules of operation.
 Section III contains various concluding provisions.

 Before the entry into force of Protocol 11, Section II (Article 19) set up the commission and the court, Sections III (Articles 20 to 37) and IV (Articles 38 to 59) included the high-level machinery for the operation of, respectively, the commission and the court, and Section V contained various concluding provisions.

-Many of the articles in Section I are structured in two paragraphs: the first sets out a basic right or freedom (such as Article 2(1) – the right to life) but the second contains various exclusions, exceptions or limitations on the basic right (such as Article 2(2) – which excepts certain uses of force leading to death).
+Many of the articles in Section I are structured in two paragraphs: the first sets out a basic right or freedom (such as Article 2(1) – the right to life) but the second contains exclusions, exceptions or limitations on the basic right (such as Article 2(2) – which excepts certain uses of force leading to death).